DexWRLD/Windows-11-CyberSec-Setup/README.md

 - The scripts may prompt for administrative permissions during installations.
 - Monitor the installation process for any errors.

+## Contributing

+We welcome contributions to this project!
+If you'd like to contribute, please follow our [Contributing Guidelines](CONTRIBUTING.md) for instructions on how to get started.

+### Ways to Contribute

+- **Report Bugs**: If you find any bugs or issues, please open an issue.
+- **Suggest Features**: We welcome suggestions for new features or improvements.
+- **Submit Pull Requests**: Feel free to fork the repository, make changes, and submit a pull request!

+Your contributions help make this project better for everyone.
+Thank you for your support!

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.